 By helping insulin work better, inositol may improve blood sugar control and is beneficial for conditions such as polycystic ovary syndrome and diabetes during pregnancy.

-But by altering neurotransmitter levels within the brain, inositol is able to produce a psychoactive calming effect, which may be beneficial in treatment of sleep disorders and psychiatric disorders, such as depression, bipolar disorder, and anxiety.
+But by altering neurotransmitter levels within the brain, inositol can produce a psychoactive calming effect, which may be beneficial in treating sleep disorders and psychiatric disorders, such as depression, bipolar disorder, and anxiety.

 Specifically, the effects of inositol on mood disorders are believed to at least partially result from increased serotonin levels.
-So if an SSRI medication is able to treat a symptom, there’s a chance inositol will have a similar effect, with less side effects.
+So, if an SSRI medication can treat a symptom, there’s a chance inositol will have a similar effect, with fewer side effects.